Saturday, December 26, 2015

 3. To celebrate woods, trees, wild animals, and the planet and - of course - the workings of the solar system.
 To be conscious and appreciative of it all.

-4. To thank the stewards for another year’s generous work.
-To thank the neighbors and the public generally for their patience and support.
+4. Here at Somme Forest Preserve, to thank the stewards for another year’s generous work.
+And to thank the neighbors and the public generally for their patience and support.

-5. To get rid of a huge amount of invasive brush – cut to restore health to the ecosystem – and teach people why that’s good.
-The brush we slay is often so thick that to leave it heaped everywhere would just stress the ecosystem in yet another way.
+5. To burn up and get rid of a huge amount of invasive brush.
+Ir was cut to restore health to the ecosystem – and teach people why that’s good.
+The brush we slay is often so thick that to leave it heaped everywhere would then just stress the ecosystem in yet another way.

 The event is a drama that starts slowly, with a single match.

-You’ll notice that there’s no strictly “religious” reason above.
+You’ll notice that there’s no strictly “religious” message.
 This festivity is not “faith-based” although it is “faith friendly.”
-Somme Woods Forest Preserve is owned by the people of Cook County, Illinois and is situated in the Village of Northbrook.
+The Somme Forest Preserves are owned by the people of Cook County, Illinois and are situated in the Village of Northbrook, Illinois.
 This town has large numbers of Christians, Jews, Muslims, and people of other religions as well as fine citizens who observe none.
 To the ancient Druids and Celts, solstice bonfires may have been directly religious.
 To Christians and Jews, 'festivals of lights' and 'good will' are said to have some historic connection with the general time of the solstice.

 Thus our solstice event has sought to join: